 - 4 – 6 pounds salmon fillet

-- 3 tablespoons honey (lavender if you can find it)
+- 3 tbsp. honey (lavender if you can find it)

-- 2 tablespoons piedmont chili pepper or paprika
+- 2 tbsp. piedmont chili pepper or paprika

-- sea salt and crushed pepper to taste
+- 1 pinch sea salt and crushed pepper to taste

 - Steep tea in 1 cup of boiling water for 10 minutes and set aside.